 - Sponsor's immigration status documents:

-- Sponsor's most recent 3–6 months of bank statements if they're providing financial support.
+- Sponsor's most recent 3 to 6 months of bank statements if they're providing financial support.

 - Sponsor's payslips and employer letter if employed.